qimiko/gdrpc/README.md

 1. copy `zlib1.dll`, `gdrpc.dll` and `discord-rpc.dll` to the Geometry Dash directory
 2. start GD

+#### Configuration

+The configuration file, `gdrpc.toml` is located in the Geometry Dash directory.
+It is created automatically on first run.

 ### Compiling

 1. import files into Visual Studio and make sure it can build a dll